Many or all companies we feature compensate us. Compensation and editorial

 The federal government can collect on your loan obligations in several ways, including withholding income from your tax refund, federal benefit payments, or wages.
 It’s easy to see how this could push your financial situation from bad to worse.

-If your federal student loans are on the verge of going to collections, consider taking the following steps to minimize the fallout.
+If your federal student loans are about to go to collections, consider taking the following steps to minimize the fallout.

 1. Catch up on payments: If you have missed a payment on your federal student loans, avoid default by catching up on the loan payments.

 2. Work out a new payment arrangement before defaulting: It’s not always possible to catch up with your payments.
-Reach out to your loan servicer to determine what options are available.
+Contact your loan servicer to determine what options are available.
 For example, you might qualify for an income-driven repayment plan

-3. Contact the ED’s Default Resolution Group: If you’ve already missed payments for over 270 days, contact the ED’s Default Resolution Group.
-This group will point you toward the current loan servicer.
+3. Contact Default Resolution Group: If you’ve already missed payments for more than 270 days, contact the DoE’s Default Resolution Group.
+This group will direct you to the current loan servicer.

 4. Ask for a loan rehabilitation agreement: Loan rehabilitation removes the loan from default.
 As the borrower, you must make nine voluntary and reasonable payments within 20 days of the due date over 10 months.